grahamnscp/ansible-ddc-deploy-centos7/README.md

 This repo contains a Terraform sub-directory that provisions AWS resources required to deploy an HA UCP cluster with an HA DTR cluster.

+There is a wrapper script called run-terraform.sh which generates the various configuration files required from the deployment from the personalised values specified in the params.sh file.

-There is a wrapper script that runs the Terraform apply and then uses it's output to generate the Ansible hosts file for the Ansible playbook deploy of the DDC software.
+The script Terraform apply and then uses it's output to generate the Ansible hosts file for the Ansible playbook deploy of the DDC software.

-It was developed using a Centos 7.3 AMI but should work with RHEL 7.3 also.
+This repo was developed using a Centos 7.3 AMI but should work with RHEL 7.3 also.

-Docker EE versions used at time of development where:

-  * docker-ee-17.03.2.ee.4-1.el7.centos.x86_64
-  * UCP 2.1.4
-  * DTR 2.2.5

 ### First populate the following files and parameters as required;